 Hanging Flower Decoration

 This really surprised me.
 The tutorial is available at lynettesphotoart.blogspot.com.
 I really like the result much more than I expected to.
 It looks really pretty.
 I have it hanging in my study/craft room.
 Again, I have used my old music book which gives it a nice aged look.
 If I had to pick a flower that it was most like it would be the chrysanthemum.
 It probably took me about an hour to make but I do not have a punch so I made all my circles using a pair of compasses and scissors!

-I have decided that this tutorial makes a peony.
-Update: this tutorial appears to have gone now but I will aim to produce a replacement tutorial.
+This tutorial is development of a basic tissue paper flower and I think that it makes a peony.
 The tutorial is really easy to follow and I was pleased with the result.
 It is a variation on a theme that people have been making for years.
 I like the introduction of the yellow centre.
 It really makes the flower.

 This tutorial on my blog at Easy tissue Paper Flowers is very easy to follow.
 These flowers are super easy to make and you can produce them in bulk to decorate an event very quickly and inexpensively.
 I used paper napkins bought from IKEA for £1.25 for a pack of 50.
 So, they cost 2.5p per flower!
 These are super quick to make, taking about 10 minutes each.
 You could make the basic flowers and then fluff them up later whilst watching television if you were mass producing them.
 Endless colour options available so you can be really creative.

 They remind me of being a child when we made hundreds of them for carnivals!

 So, I hope you feel inspired to get creative.
 Let me know how you get on and add any tutorial links you think are brilliant.

 Remember to pin this article on Pinterest so that you can find all these fabulous tutorials again.